Making a withdrawal

 - Withdrawal to pay tax liability or after transferring foreign superannuation

-Other situations where your KiwiSaver money can be withdrawn early include:
+Other situations where your KiwiSaver savings can be withdrawn early include:

 - By court order